20 Must-Try Steak Dishes From Around The World

 In France, steak frites is a bistro classic.
 Imagine a juicy steak paired with crispy, golden fries.
 It’s a dish that’s all about balance.

 The steak is often cooked à point, with a juicy interior and a seared crust.
 The fries?
-Double-fried for the most amazing crunch.
-Served in a bustling Parisian bistro, it’s the epitome of French casual dining.
-A glass of red wine completes the experience.
+Double-fried for the perfect crunch.

 7. South African Braai